Soyka Saddle

 Soyka Saddle (седловина Сойка, ‘Sedlovina Soyka’ \se-dlo-vi-'na 'soy-ka\) is the ice-covered saddle of elevation 1250 m connecting Ravelin Ridge and Urda Ridge on Clarence Island in the South Shetland Islands, Antarctica.
 It is situated between Mount Llana on the southwest and Jerez Peak on the north-northeast, and surmounts Highton Glacier to the east.

-The saddle is named after the settlements of Soyka in Southern Bulgaria.
+The saddle is named after the settlement of Soyka in Southern Bulgaria.

 Location

 Soyka Saddle is located at 61°14′24″S 54°06′45″W, which is 4.6 km east-northeast of Vaglen Point, 6.07 km south-southeast of Humble Point and 4.45 km west-northwest of Lebed Point.
 British mapping in 1972 and 2009.